-If the Employment Agreement terminates because Mr. Bochnowski is discharged for cause, or because of his resignation without "good reason" (as defined below), or in the event of his disability, the Bank will pay Mr. Bochnowski (i) his unpaid base salary through the date of termination; (ii) any unpaid bonus, incentive compensation, deferred compensation, and other cash compensation accrued as of the date of termination; and (iii) any unused vacation, expense reimbursements, and other cash entitlements due to him as of the date of termination (collectively, the "Accrued Obligations").
+If the Amended Employment Agreement terminates because Mr. Bochnowski is discharged for cause, or because of his resignation without "good reason" (as defined below), or in the event of his disability, the Bank will pay Mr. Bochnowski (i) his unpaid base salary through the date of termination; (ii) any unpaid bonus, incentive compensation, deferred compensation, and other cash compensation accrued as of the date of termination; and (iii) any unused vacation, expense reimbursements, and other cash entitlements due to him as of the date of termination (collectively, the "Accrued Obligations").
 Such payments will be made in a lump sum in cash within 30 days after the date of termination, except that any bonus, deferred compensation, or incentive compensation will be paid in accordance with the terms of the relevant plan as applicable to Mr. Bochnowski.

-If Mr. Bochnowski is discharged without cause, or resigns for "good reason," or he resigns without good reason within one year after a change of control of the Bancorp or the Bank, or in the event of his death, then the Bank will pay Mr. Bochnowski, or his heirs or estate as the case may be, (i) the Accrued Obligations; (ii) a lump sum amount equal to 1.5 times his then-current base salary and most recent annual bonus; (iii) continuation for 18 months of welfare benefits and senior executive perquisites at least equal to those that would have been provided if he remained employed during that period; and (iv) the cost of outplacement services.
+If Mr. Bochnowski is discharged without cause or he resigns for "good reason," or in the event of his death, then the Bank will pay Mr. Bochnowski, or his heirs or estate as the case may be, (i) the Accrued Obligations; (ii) a lump sum amount equal to 2 times his then-current base salary and most recent annual bonus; (iii) continuation for 18 months of welfare benefits and senior executive perquisites at least equal to those that would have been provided if he remained employed during that period; and (iv) the cost of outplacement services.
+The payment of the foregoing amounts are contingent upon Mr. Bochnowski timely executing an effective general release and waiver of all known and unknown claims in a form and substance acceptable to the Bancorp.

-For purposes of the Employment Agreement, "good reason" is defined as any of the following, which has not been expressly consented to by Mr. Bochnowski in writing: (i) assignment of duties by the Board that are inconsistent with his position, authority, duties, or responsibilities as President and Chief Executive Officer, or any other action by the Bank which results in a substantial diminution of such position, authority, duties, or responsibilities; (ii) a reduction of 10% or more in his then current base salary, unless such reduction is required by law or regulation or is proportionate to a reduction in the base salary of all other executive officers of the Bank; (iii) any failure to re-nominate Mr. Bochnowski as a director of the Bank except in connection with or related to the termination of his employment or the expiration of the Employment Agreement; or (iv) any substantial failure by the Bank to comply with any of the provisions of the Employment Agreement; provided that, actions taken by the Board under clause (i) above by reason of Mr. Bochnowski's inability to perform his responsibilities because of a physical or mental injury or disease will not be deemed "good reason;" provided, further, that, the expiration of the term of the Employment Agreement, or the provision of a notice of non-renewal of the term by either party will not constitute "good reason."
+For purposes of the Amended Employment Agreement, "good reason" is defined as any of the following, which has not been expressly consented to by Mr. Bochnowski in writing: (i) assignment of duties by the Board that are inconsistent with his position, authority, duties, or responsibilities as President and Chief Executive Officer, or any other action by the Bank which results in a substantial diminution of such position, authority, duties, or responsibilities; (ii) a reduction of 10% or more in his then current base salary, unless such reduction is required by law or regulation or is proportionate to a reduction in the base salary of all other executive officers of the Bank; (iii) any failure to re-nominate Mr. Bochnowski as a director of the Bancorp or the Bank, except in connection with or related to the termination of his employment or the expiration of the Amended Employment Agreement; or (iv) any substantial failure by the Bank to comply with any of the provisions of the Amended Employment Agreement; provided that, actions taken by the Board under clause (i) above by reason of Mr. Bochnowski's inability to perform his responsibilities because of a physical or mental injury or disease will not be deemed "good reason;" provided, further, that, the expiration of the term of the Amended Employment Agreement, or the provision of a notice of non-renewal of the term by either party will not constitute "good reason."